Lawsuits over workplace vaccine rule focus on states' rights

 The Daily Wire media company objected on several fronts, including the idea that employers will have to track which workers have been vaccinated and treat those who have received shots differently from those who have not.

-“What the government is asking us to do is discriminate against our own employee over their own personal health care decisions,” said Ryan Boreing, co-CEO of the company.
+“What the government is asking us to do is discriminate against our own employee over their own personal health care decisions,” said Jeremy Boreing, co-CEO of the company.

 Shannon Royce, president of the Christian Employers Alliance, said the group wasn’t challenging the rule out of opposition to vaccines, noting that some group members have provided incentives for employees to get the shot.
 Instead, they “oppose being used as a tool” of the federal government.